 When I left last month to go see my grandfather I honestly didn’t know what to expect.
 Receiving the call, I was told he was in very bad shape and many people (even the nurses at the time) were not expecting him to make it.
-Regardless I bought the ticket on short notice and I told my grandmother and a couple other relatives.
-Grandpa however didn’t know I was coming, I wanted to surprise him… Meanwhile I was roller coaster of emotions and questions just simply hoping my eyes could meet his and he would recognize me.
+Regardless, I bought the ticket on short notice telling my grandmother and a couple other relatives.
+Grandpa however didn’t know I was coming, I wanted to surprise him… Meanwhile I was roller coaster of emotions and questions, just simply hoping my eyes could meet his and he would recognize me you know?

 “What do I say?”